Solving QBF by Abstraction: Introduction

-We present a new counterexample guided abstraction refinement (CEGAR) algorithm for solving quantified Boolean formulas that exploits the propositional formula's structure.
-The algorithm decomposes the given QBF into one propositional formula for every scope---a maximal block of consecutive quantifiers of the same type---that \emph{abstracts} from assignments of outer and inner scopes.
-This propositional abstraction contains special interface literals that are used to communicate abstraction entries between the scopes.
-In every scope, we use a SAT solver as an oracle to generate new abstraction entries and to provide us with witnesses for unsatisfiable queries.
-On the algorithmic side, we introduce a new element to QBF refinement algorithms by maintaining, for every scope, a \emph{dual abstraction} and make twofold use of it: It provides a method for optimizing abstraction entries and it is used to translate counterexamples from inner scopes to outer scopes.
+We present a counterexample guided abstraction and refinement (CEGAR) algorithm for solving quantified Boolean formulas that exploits the propositional formula's structure.
+The algorithm decomposes the given QBF into one propositional formula for every maximal block of consecutive quantifiers of the same type.
+We call this formula an abstraction, because it \emph{abstracts} from assignments of variables that are not bound by this block of quantifiers of the same type.
+We use special \emph{interface variables} to communicate \emph{assumptions} (outer-to-inner quantifier) and \emph{learned information} (inner-to-outer quantifier) during solving.
+Further, we use a SAT solver as an oracle to generate new abstraction entries and to provide us with witnesses for unsatisfiable queries.
+Given a QBF, the algorithm proceeds by generating a candidate solution using a SAT solver and the abstraction.
+Then, this candidate is verified (or refuted) recursively and, depending on the result, the abstraction is refined.
+We introduce a new element to QBF refinement algorithms by maintaining, for every quantifier block, a \emph{dual abstraction} and make twofold use of it: It provides a method for optimizing abstraction entries and it is used to translate counterexamples from one quantifier block to another.

-To sum up, this paper makes the following contributions: \begin{itemize} \item We provide a general counterexample guided abstraction refinement (CEGAR) algorithm for solving QBFs in negation normal form. \item We provide requirements that an abstraction must fulfill to be compatible with this algorithm and provide an instance of an abstraction that is experimentally evaluated. \item We show an exponential gap between the abstraction algorithm and algorithms based on assignment and expansion. \item We describe an efficient certification approach, i.e., proof traces and function extraction.
-It is evaluated on synthesis benchmarks where implementations can be directly obtained from certificates. \end{itemize}
+To sum up, this paper makes the following contributions: \begin{itemize} \item We provide a counterexample guided abstraction and refinement (CEGAR) algorithm for solving QBFs in negation normal form. \item We describe an efficient certification approach and evaluate it on synthesis benchmarks where implementations can be obtained from certificates. \item As a case study, we show how to make use of the certification feature to build strategies representing implementations and counterexamples for Petri games. \end{itemize}